Patrick Clifford (darts player)

-Patrick Alan "Paddy" Clifford (31 August 1938 – 24 August 2016) was an Irish darts player who played in British Darts Organisation (BDO) events in the 1970s.
+Patrick James "Paddy" Clifford (8 February 1938 – 24 August 2016) was an Irish darts player who competed in British Darts Organisation (BDO) and World Darts Federation (WDF) events in the 1970s.

 Career

 Clifford made his debut of the WDF World Cup in 1977 in an Irish team which contained, among others, Jim McQuillan.
 Clifford lost to Eric Bristow from England.

-Also in 1977, he progressed to the second round of the Winmau World Masters, losing 3–0 to Louis van Iseghem from Belgium.
+Also in 1977, he progressed to the second round of the World Masters, losing 3–0 to Louis van Iseghem from Belgium.

 Clifford made one BDO World Darts Championship appearance in 1978, losing 6–0 to Rab Smith from Scotland.
 Clifford left the BDO in 1978.